-- In order to facilitate the Board to monitor whether the requirements set out in the IS Guideline have been met and provide the Board a reasonable assurance that Scheme members maintain systems and processes for compliance with the IS Guideline, Scheme members are required to perform self declaration and to commission a qualified independent party such as internal or external auditors to undertake a comprehensive review (independent assessment) on a regular basis and submit an auditors' report on its assessment. - 12.
+- In order to facilitate the Board to monitor whether the requirements set out in the IS Guideline have been met and provide the Board a reasonable assurance that Scheme members maintain systems and processes for compliance with the IS Guideline, Scheme members are required to perform self declaration and to commission a qualified independent party such as internal or external auditors to undertake a comprehensive review (independent assessment) on a regular or need basis and submit an auditors' report on its assessment. - 12.
 The self declaration is due to be submitted to the Board by the end of March every year.
 The Chief Executive of the Scheme member should co-sign the declaration.
 The Board also requires Scheme members to conduct an independent assessment every three years.
 The process of self declaration, the scope of the independent assessment and the reporting requirements are set out in the Program Guide of the Independent Assessment Program (the Program Guide) and Self-Declaration. - 13.
+When there is a qualifying arrangement (whether it is a merger, an acquisition or any other similar transaction) involving two or more Scheme members, the Board will require the resulting Scheme member of the arrangement to engage an external auditor for conducting an independent assessment on the Retained Information and the related mechanism to retain the information, making it available to the Board upon the Board's request.
+The scope and reporting requirements of the independent assessment following a qualifying arrangement are set out in the Information Note on Reviewing the Information Required for Determining Enhanced Protection Limit Following a Qualifying Arrangement of Scheme Members.
+The regular independent assessment undertaken by the resulting Scheme member will also review the effectiveness of the retention mechanism that has been put in place. - 14.
 To facilitate the Board's planning of compliance reviews and to maintain payout readiness, Scheme members are required to complete a questionnaire in relation to depositor profile, banking products and system information.
 The questionnaire should be returned at time together with the annual declaration of that year.